 The Denis O’Leary Medical Educator Award

 The aim of the award is to recognise excellence in medical/clinical education with an emphasis on patient-centeredness.
-It is open to UK and international medical/clinical educators who have developed, implemented and evaluated innovative educational interventions in their local contexts.
-The OxCME is looking for educational interventions which address a specific clinical need, draw on multi-professional teams and ensure the patient voice is heard throughout the initiative.
+It is open to UK and international medical/clinical educators, including those completing postgraduate courses in medical/clinical education in recent years, who have developed innovative educational interventions in their local context.

 The OxCME invites nominations for this award which will be presented once a year on the anniversary of Dr Denis O’Leary’s passing on 14th of April.